bennycortese/cluster-api-provider-azure/docs/proposals/20230612-node-os-image-caching.md

 Warm nodes - The concept of keeping up extraneous and unused nodes to prevent having to wait for patches or security updates, thus allowing you to have those nodes ready when more users try to use your service without the wait times.

-Compute Image Gallery - A repository that is an Azure Resource for managing and sharing images
+Azure Compute Gallery - An Azure Resource for managing and sharing artifacts such as images

 Snapshot - A static copy of the image at the point in time that it is taken

-Prototype Node - Whichever node has been the most steadily healthy for the longest (so it has the oldest last transition to ready state) and is chosen off of that metric as the one to clone the OS image of and cache it for future nodes to use
+Prototype Node - Whichever node is chosen to clone the OS image of and cache it for future nodes to use

 ## Summary

-The existing controllers will be modified to cache the Nodes’ OS image on a regular interval and update the model to use that image for future scale outs.
-This feature will allow for:
+This proposal introduces modifications to the `AzureMachinePool` controller for an optional feature which will cache the Nodes’ OS image on a regular interval and update the model to use that image for future scale outs.
-- faster horizontal scaling
-- prevent security alerts from new nodes which immediately need a security update as those new nodes will now come with the security update already installed
-- help prevent users from needing to spin up warm nodes and overprovision

 ## Motivation

-A model scenario would be an operator spinning up a CAPZ cluster and having this feature be able to be toggled on or off.
-If it was toggled on, then as the months passed and more security updates and patches needed to be applied to the operator’s node OS image, these changes would be cached on a regular interval and the operator would no longer have to wait for these changes to apply on new node creations.
-Operators will also have the option of immediately propogating updates to nodes according to a RollingUpdate configuration or rely on the dynamic nature of the cluster to scale in updated nodes as needed by toggling a configuration.
-As a result, users will have faster horizontal scaling and require fewer warm nodes and overprovisioning to avoid this problem, especially since the new nodes will have the container images of the applications it will run pre-cached so pods will run quicker when scheduled.
+We want users to have faster horizontal scaling and require fewer warm nodes and overprovisioning to avoid this problem, especially since the new nodes will have the container images of the applications it will run pre-cached so pods will run quicker when scheduled.
 This feature will also help users have better security compliance as new nodes will already be compliant instead of needing to patch.

 ### Goals

-1. A solution using the Node Prototype pattern which cache’s nodes’ OS image on a regular interval and replaces it as a new Machine or MachinePool template VM image
-1. Faster horizontal scale outs of applications
+1. Make the feature configurable
+1. Avoid causing and breaking changes to previous users
+1. Successfully be able to snapshot and switch to the new image created from that snapshot
+1. Show that faster horizontal scaling speeds have been achieved with this feature
 1. Prevent security breaking issues on node bootup from security updates being required immediately

 We will know we’ve succeeded when we can benchmark speed increases and successful image changes.